 - In a large mixing bowl, add your dry ingredients and mix well.
 In a high speed blender, add your bananas, egg, maple syrup, and vanilla extract, and blend until smooth.

-- Add the wet ingredients into the dry ingredients.
-Fold through the chocolate chips and walnuts.
-Distribute the batter into the muffin liners.
-Bake the muffins for 18-20 minutes, or until golden on top and a skewer comes out clean.
+- Add the wet ingredients to the dry ingredients.
+Fold through the chocolate chips if using.
+Distribute the batter into the muffin liners and top with flaked almonds.
+Bake the muffins for 18-20 minutes or until golden on top and a skewer comes out clean.

 - Let the muffins cool in the pan for 10 minutes, before transferring to a wire rack to cool completely.